Measuring Activity Level and Online Time

 Activity level represents the actual user activity at his workplace, i.e. when a user was typing on a keyboard or moving a mouse.

 Online time shows the time a user spends on the computer.

 How Activity Level is Measured

-TMetric desktop starts tracking the user activity once you enable the Record user activity option and run the timer.
+TMetric desktop starts tracking the user activity once you enable the Record activity levels option and run the timer.

 Activity is measured by 10-minute time periods.
 Its level depends on how active a user is during this time (mouse movements and keystrokes).

 The average value of user activity is displayed in the Team Summary report.
-Besides the Team Summary report, an activity level is displayed with a set of grey vertical bars on the Time page.
-Here, you can see the detailed information about an employee’s workday: what tasks he performed and how productively.
+All user activity can be viewed on the Activity page.
+An activity level is presented with a set of grey vertical bars on the timeline.
+To get the detailed information about an employee’s workday (what tasks he performed and how productively), just click either a required bar or the View Detailed Activity icon.
 This information is visible to a user and the members with the Owner and Admin roles.